Big Sur Road Trip Guide: McWay Falls, Bixby Bridge & Hidden Gems

 • Night Photography: I’ve spent many nights at Natural Bridges and deep in Big Sur capturing the Milky Way.
 The contrast of the celestial "river" of stars above the roar of the dark Pacific creates an image that brings a sense of profound peace and scale to any room.

+These museum-quality photographs are available as archival fine art prints, canvas gallery wraps, framed artwork, and HD acrylic displays designed for homes, executive offices, healthcare spaces, and hospitality environments.
 These images are more than just photographs; they are the result of 30 years of waiting for the right light.
 My California Coast collection is designed to bring that "weekend escape" feeling into your daily environment.

 • HD Acrylic: Perfect for the vibrant "liquid turquoise" of McWay Falls.